ubirch/zookeeper-service-discovery/README.md

 ## How to see it in action

+### Service Discovery

 If you have all running in the sequence presented above, you will see that the service consumer will start outputing "cats".

 ![Cats Creation](assets/cat_creation.png)

 However, if you stop the service provider, you shall see that the discovery service detects these changes.
 ![Cat service gone](assets/cat_service_gone.png)

+### Leadership selection

+By default, the first application that gets registered on Zookeeper will be the leader of the pack.
+By running two instances of the cats creator, you will see how it is possible for the apps to take leadership, and relinquish when exiting the pack.